 Enchanting embroideries of endangered animals; a naive illustration of a dire situation.

-The English word 'sampler' derives from the Latin 'exemplum', or the ancient French term 'essamplaire', meaning 'an example'.
-Prior to the introduction of printing, embroiderers and lacemakers used samplers as a method to record their different stitches, motifs, and patterns for future reference.
+The English word 'sampler' derives from the Latin 'exemplum', or the ancient French term, ‘essamplaire', meaning 'an example'.
+Prior to the introduction of printing, embroiderers and lacemakers used samplers as a method to record their different stitches, motifs and patterns for future reference.
 Stitchers often finished their work by adding their name, date of completion and sometimes their location too.
-Some of the earliest samplers discovered were found in Egyptian burial grounds and are thought to date from the 14th or 15th centuries, and the medium remained popular right up until the mid-19th century.
+Some of the earliest samplers discovered are thought to date from the 14th or 15th centuries, and the medium remained popular right up until the mid-19th century.

 For this collection, I have illustrated three of my own ‘embroidered’ samplers, hand-drawn stitch-by-stitch.
 I have used the techniques described above to add a feeling of naivety, but the real sense of unease comes from the only ‘un-stitched’ features: the animals themselves.
-Every creature depicted in this collection, from mammal to insect, is classed as endangered, their species in drastic decline, while Victorian and Georgian mourning jewellery features species already lost.
+They are still in the ‘real’ world for now, and yet every creature depicted in this collection, from mammal to insect, is classed as endangered or threatened, their species in drastic decline.
+Victorian and Georgian mourning jewellery features species already lost, a stark reminder of what could lay ahead.
 The verses I have written and attributed within each illustration are an overly simplified moral warning for us all to heed.
+While the embroidered texts are conventionally religious in traditional, antique samplers, my poems follow my own form of religion; that of the natural world.
+Samplers have long been seen not only as decoration but also as an educative tool.
+My hope is that these artworks serve the same purpose.

 Sabina Savage X Born Free